evacaribbean/Blog/README.md

 ### the code

-First, three packages will be imported:
+First.
+Tree packages will be imported.
+Well, when coding

 ``` javascript
 import java.sql.Connection;